Cover photo by Gregg Darling.

 Habitat

-Its natural habitats are subtropical and tropical pans, floodplains and marshes.
-It prefers standing or still water with emergent plant growth of reeds, grass or sedges.
-Frequently found perched on trees and bushes a short distance from the water, especially during the hottest time of the day.
+The natural habitats of the Silhouette Dropwing are subtropical and tropical pans, floodplains, and marshes.
+It prefers standing or still water with emergent plant growth such as reeds, grass, or sedges.
+The Silhouette Dropwing is frequently found perched on trees and bushes a short distance from the water, especially during the hottest time of the day.

 Behaviour

-Males perch on emergent stems, often far from the shore, on the last reeds before the open water starts.
-From this position they often appear all dark and silhouetted, hence the common name.
-Females are found on trees and bushes surrounding the wetlands, often some distance from the water.
+Breeding male Silouette Dropwings typically perch on emergent stems, often far from the shore, on the last reeds before the open water starts.
+From this position, they appear all dark and silhouetted, hence the common name.
+Females and non-breeding males are found on trees and bushes surrounding the wetlands, often some distance from the water.

 Status and Conservation

-In South Africa, Trithemis hecate is scarce and erratic in occurence but can be abundant at sites further north, such as the Okavango Delta in Botswana.
+In South Africa, the Silhouette Dropwing is scarce and erratic in occurence but can be abundant at sites further north, such as the Okavango Delta in Botswana.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
 This species is found mostly in pristine habitat and is fairly sensitive to habitat degradation.

 Distribution

-Wide spread in tropical and subtropical Africa.
+The Silhouette Dropwing is widespread in tropical and subtropical Africa.
 It has been recorded in Botswana, Chad, the Democratic Republic of the Congo, Gambia, Guinea, Kenya, Liberia, Malawi, Mozambique, Namibia, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, and possibly Burundi.
 It also occurs on Madagascar.
+In South Africa, the Silhouette Dropwing is restricted to the warmer regions in the north and east.

 Below is a map showing the distribution of records for Silhouette Dropwing in the OdonataMAP database as at February 2020.